-In this episode of our relationship podcast Something Like Marriage, we talk about what is it like to be depressed?
-I share with Jon what it felt like for me as I struggled with depression, shame, and motherhood.
+I share with Jon what it felt like for me as I struggled with depression in our relationship, shame, and motherhood.

 The Baby Blues are what really tipped the scales of depression for me as a young mother.
 The hormonal influx after delivering my children would send me time and time again into a downward spiral of clinical depression.
 My moods were off, my thinking was gone, and I didn’t want to get out of bed.